Martha Grimes: Career

 Grimes has taught at the University of Iowa, Frostburg State University, and Montgomery College (Takoma Park).

 Grimes initially became known for her series of novels featuring Richard Jury, an inspector with Scotland Yard, and his friend Melrose Plant, a British aristocrat who has given up his titles.
 Each of the Jury mysteries is named after a pub.

 Her Emma Graham quartet of novels beginning with Hotel Paradise is set in an atmospheric aging lake resort in western Maryland, and delves into mysteries of past secrets and human nature.
 The background of the series draws from her experiences during summers at her mother's hotel in Mountain Lake Park, Maryland.
 One of the characters, Mr. Britten, is patterned on Britten Leo Martin Sr., who then ran Martin's Store, which he owned with his father and brother.
 Martin's Store is accessible by a short walkway from the Mountain Lake Hotel, the site of the former hotel, which was torn down in 1967.

 Biting the Moon (1999) was the first of two books featuring young teenagers who fight animal abuse.

 Recognition

 In 1983, Grimes received the Nero Wolfe Award for best mystery of the year for The Anodyne Necklace.
 In 2012, Grimes was named Grand Master by the Edgar Awards Mystery Writers of America.

 Personal life

 Grimes lives in Bethesda, Maryland.
 She is a vegetarian.
+Martha and her son Ken Grimes co-wrote the 2016 book Double Double: A Memoir of Alcoholism.
+She overcame spasmodic dysphonia after successful treatments provided by Dr. Robert Sataloff.

 Grimes has donated two thirds of her royalties from Biting the Moon to animal-protection organizations.